gnuthought/ansible-role-openshift-provision/README.md

 List of cluster role assignments.
 Each entry is a dictionary containing:

-* `role` - Name of role managed.
-This is *not* the name name of rolebinding, but rather the name of the role referenced by the role binding.
-Assignment and removal of roles uses `oc adm policy` commands which do not specify the name of role bindings.
+* `role` - Name of cluster role for which role bindings are managed.
 Required

 * `users` - List of user names that should be granted access to this cluster role.
 Optional